2017 Malaysian Grand Prix: Qualifying

 Sebastian Vettel failed to set a time in Q1 as his replacement engine did not run properly meaning that he would start last on the grid.
 Championship leader Lewis Hamilton took pole position with a time of 1:30.076, ahead of Kimi Räikkönen and Max Verstappen.

 Race

 Kimi Räikkönen pulled off the grid due to a power unit issue.
-Hamilton got off well and Ricciardo, Bottas and Verstappen behind.
+Hamilton got off well with Ricciardo, Bottas and Verstappen behind.
 Verstappen overtook Hamilton for the lead on lap 4, and led until lap 28 when he pitted, leaving Ricciardo in the lead.
 Ricciardo then also pitted and Verstappen retook the lead.
 Coming into the last laps, Hamilton tried fighting back but Verstappen won comfortably to take his second win in his career, a year after his previous at the 2016 Spanish Grand Prix.

 Meanwhile, Vettel came back from last to 4th through the field, almost overtaking Ricciardo in third.
-He later collided with Lance Stroll on the cooldown lap, wrapping his left-rear tyre over the right side of the car.
+After the race Lance Stroll and Vettel collided on the cooldown lap, wrapping Vettel's left-rear tyre over the right side of the car.
 Pascal Wehrlein gave him a ride back to the paddock after the crash.